Connect to Your CodeRed Database#

 Step 1: Install a Client#

 This guide will use the official mysql client shipped with MySQL and psql command shipped with PostgreSQL.
-If you do not have these installed, They can be installed from the following links, or from your system’s package manager.
-For best results, ensure the version installed is equal to or higher than the version of your CodeRed database.
+If you do not have these installed, follow our guides:

 Step 2: Obtain Your CodeRed Database Credentials#